Words often used in research

 A loss of balance and accuracy in research.
 Bias means that the research findings will not be representative of, or generalizable to, a wider population.

-This is a study where the people talking part don’t know which treatment they are getting.
+This is a study where the people taking part don’t know which treatment they are getting.

 Having capacity in the context of mental health, means you can make your own decisions.
 Someone lacking capacity, because of an illness or disability such as a mental health problem, dementia or a learning disability, would be unable to understand, retain and weigh up information given to them and then communicate their decision.

-A member of a family, friend or paid helper who regularly looks after a family member, partner or friend who needs help because of their illness, frailty, disability or a mental health or addiction and cannot copy without their support.
+A member of a family, friend or paid helper who regularly looks after a family member, partner or friend because of their illness, frailty, disability, mental health condition or addiction.

 This is the person who has overall responsibility for the design, organisation and delivery, and reporting of a study.